girder/girder/docs/plugin-development.rst

 *************************

 It is possible to provide a prefix to your API, allowing associated endpoints to be grouped together.
-This is done by passing the resource instance when then route is defined and creating a prefix when mounting the resouce.
+This is done by creating a prefix when mounting the resouce.
+Note that ``resourceName`` is **not** provided as the resource name is also derived from the mount location.

 .. code-block:: python